ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge.md

 ### OS tested

-I have tested this is working on the following macOS:
+I have tested this is working on the following Operating Systems:

 - Mojave 10.14.6 (Officially supported with Metal supported cards)
 - Catalina 10.15.3
+- Windows 10 with Bootcamp 6.1.0

 **Note:** I do not recommend or support installing unsupported macOS on your Mac Pro.